AichaAbbad/social_robotics_assignment_2/README.md

 # Social Robotics Assignment 2

 This repository contains the deliverables for **Assignment 2** of the *Social Robotics* course.
-The project involves designing and implementing interactive scenarios for the Pepper robot using **Choregraphe**, a visual programming environment developed by SoftBank Robotics.
+The project involves designing and implementing interactive scenarios (Waiter in a restaurant) for the Pepper robot using **Choregraphe**.

 ## 📁 Repository Structure